Home is where the heart is… but is Heartland the best fit for your business?

 “I run a school cafeteria, and we’d like to start accepting card payments – should I choose Heartland?”

-Heartland’s range of integrations, payment options, and POS services make it well-suited to businesses accepting higher value payments.
-However, Heartland does also offer a micro-payments service, targeted at businesses doing a lot of low value transactions.
+Heartland’s range of integrations, payment options, and POS services make it well-suited to businesses that accept higher value payments.
+However, Heartland does also offer a micro-payments service, targeted at businesses that do a lot of low value transactions.
 Like… a school cafeteria, maybe?

 As we’ve seen, Heartland also has POS software and hardware options tailored to hospitality… although in this case, the ability to track inventory, manage staff, and take payments directly to your student diners might be going a little beyond your requirements!

 “I’m just looking for the cheapest way of taking payments online.
 Where do I go?”

 Stripe and PayPal are two of the cheapest credit card processing companies that service US ecommerce businesses.
 Both offer processing rates of 2.9% + 30 cents per online transaction.
 And, unlike Heartland, neither Stripe or PayPal comes with any hidden fees – just a flat rate fee on each card transaction you key in, or accept through your website.